The Federal Government’s 2023 Budget provides support aimed at helping small businesses go digital and invest in their employees.

 The Budget extends the current wage subsidy programs around apprenticeships, including introducing a new streamlined Australian Apprenticeships Incentive System.

 Small businesses will also be able to access a 20 per cent bonus deduction for eligible external training courses for upskilling their employees.
-This means that for every $100 a small business spends on external training courses for their employees, they will get a $120 tax deduction.
+This will mean eligible businesses will get an additional 20% tax deduction on expenses related to digital uptake and upskilling staff.

 3. Cutting red tape and better regulation